 4. Once chilled, remove vanilla bean and mint leaves.
 If serving all of the sangria at once, add ice to the pitcher.
 Otherwise, drop ice into individual glasses.

-Photo courtesy of Anson Smart
+Photo credit: Anson Smart